sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [Ver] Helena Verrill, "Fundamental domain drawer", Java program,
          http://www.math.lsu.edu/~verrill/

 ..
+[VJ2004] \S. Vaudenay and P. Junod,
+            *Device and method for encrypting and decryptiong a block of data Fox, a New Family of Block Ciphers*, (2004).

+..
 [Voe2003] \V. Voevodsky, Reduced power operations in motivic
              cohomology, Publ.
 Math.
 Inst.
 Hautes Études Sci.
 No. 98